AnyLog-co/documentation/policies.md

                'member' : 175}}
 ```
 A complete process may have the following sequence:
-1. Retrive the IP and Port of the Master node.
+1. Retrieve the IP and Port of the Master node.
-2. Retrieves ID of the data cluster that is assigned to the new Operator.
+2. Retrieve the ID of the data cluster that is assigned to the new Operator.
 3. Create the new Operator policy.
 4. Add the policy to the metadata.